-A Project Steering Committee ("PSC") was set up to steer, coordinate and ensure the effective implementation of the Group's climate transformation journey apart from addressing and resolving operational issues pertaining to climate action initiatives Capability Building and Awareness across the Group.
-Comprising a multidisciplinary stakeholder A more structured climate risk awareness and module-specific committee with various workstreams, the PSC is chaired by the capability building programme will be rolled out in phases as part Group Chief Risk Officer and meets on a monthly basis to drive of the approved GCAP.

-the implementation of the key action items under the GCAP and in ensuring that key milestones are delivered within the stipulated
+A Project Steering Committee ("PSC") was set up to steer, coordinate and ensure the effective implementation of the Group's climate transformation journey apart from addressing and resolving operational issues pertaining to climate action initiatives across the Group.
+Comprising a multidisciplinary stakeholder committee with various workstreams, the PSC is chaired by the Group Chief Risk Officer and meets on a monthly basis to drive the implementation of the key action items under the GCAP and in ensuring that key milestones are delivered within the stipulated timeframe.